 \subsection{The Standard Kardashev Model and its Statistical Assessment}

-\citet{kar64} proposed that the energy production of a technologically advanced civilisation increases at a constant fractional rate per year, giving a geometric series:
+\citet{Kardashev1964} proposed that the energy production of a technologically advanced civilisation increases at a constant fractional rate per year, giving a geometric series

-where $P_0$ is the energy production at $t=0$ (1964) and $x = 0.01$ corresponds to the stated one-percent per year growth rate.
-Using this model, \citet{kar64} calculated that a Type~II civilisation --- defined as one harnessing the total bolometric luminosity of its host star, $L_\odot = 3.828 \times 10^{26}\,\mathrm{W}$ \citep{mamajek2015} --- would be reached in approximately $3{,}200$\,years from 1964, corresponding to approximately year 5188\,CE. \citet{sagan73} obtained a similar value using a slightly revised Type~II threshold of $\sim 10^{26}\,\mathrm{W}$.
+where $P_0$ is the energy production at $t=0$ (1964) and $x=0.01$ corresponds to the stated one-percent per-year growth rate.
+Using this model, \citet{Kardashev1964} calculated that a Type~II civilisation --- defined as one harnessing the total bolometric luminosity of its host star, $L_\odot=3.828\times10^{26}$~W \citep{Mamajek2015} --- would be reached in approximately $3{,}200$ years from 1964, corresponding to approximately year 5188~CE. \citet{Sagan1973} obtained a similar value using a slightly revised Type~II threshold of $\sim10^{26}$~W.

-Figure~\ref{fig:ksn_panel1} shows the Kardashev model (Eq.~\ref{eq:kardashev}) alongside the OWID data, together with the Type~I and Type~II civilisation limits and the solar insolation at Earth ($F_\oplus \approx 1.74 \times 10^{17}\,\mathrm{W}$).
+Figure~\ref{fig:energy_loglog} shows the Kardashev model (Eq.~\ref{eq:kardashev}) alongside the OWID data, together with the Type~I and Type~II civilisation limits and the solar insolation at Earth ($F_\oplus\approx1.74\times10^{17}$~W).
 The one-percent Kardashev model diverges visibly from the data over the full six-decade baseline.

 We quantify this divergence statistically.
-The likelihood of the data given the Kardashev model with a point prior on $x = 0.01$ is:
+The likelihood of the data given the Kardashev model with a point prior on $x=0.01$ is

 where $\sigma^2$ is estimated from the residuals.
 The residual sum of squares for the Kardashev model exceeds that of the linear model by more than two orders of magnitude, constituting overwhelming evidence against the one-percent prior.
-We therefore conclude that the standard Kardashev exponential model with $x = 0.01$ is statistically untenable.
+We therefore conclude that the standard Kardashev exponential model with $x=0.01$ is statistically untenable.